-Services: Psychotherapy for Individuals and Couples
+Services: Psychotherapy for Individual Adults

 I'd like to help you find joy and satisfaction in your life.
 For some, this may mean a new way of thinking about things, or learning new skills.
 For others, it may mean a deep personal exploration that changes you from the inside out, calming anxieties, lifting depression, and allowing your life to be filled with contentment.
 Frequently, people seek this kind of understanding at times of life transition, such as a new relationship, marriage, divorce, midlife, or times of major loss.
 But any time you feel the need for a change in your life is good time to seek psychotherapy.

 I offer a variety of psychotherapy services for individual adults who answer "yes" to any of these questions:

 Do you have trouble expressing your feelings?
 Or knowing your feelings at all?